boredsquirrel/Arkenfox-softening/README.md

 Easy setup of Arkenfox, a tool to make your Firefox the most secure browser.

-Includes an override file that reduces the mmost extreme settings, to make it usable for most everyday tasks.
+Includes an override file that reduces the most extreme settings, to make it usable for most everyday tasks.

 Supports native (System App), Flatpak and Snap Firefox.